Our nursing students are a diverse group of people, united by their passion for patient care.

 The school has a rolling admissions policy.
 This means you may submit an application anytime throughout the year.

-We are currently accepting applications for Fall 2019.
-Applications are due by June 3, 2019.
-Classes will begin on August 26, 2019.
+We are currently accepting applications for Fall 2020.
+Applications are due by June 1, 2020.
 All completed applications and required materials must be received by the deadline for admission consideration.